interactivereport/OmicsView0/README.md

 # OmicsView

-OmicsView is a web application to visualize genomic data.
+OmicsView is a web application to visualize omics data.
 It was discussed in this publication:

 OmicsView: omics data analysis through interactive visual analytics